Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/se_criteria.md

       \rho_{m}          &= - \text{rsc} \cdot \text{logpdf}_{m}(x) + \text{shf},\quad m \in \mathcal{M}: m \to x \in \mathcal{X}.
 \end{eqnarray}
 ```
-where:
-- shf denotes a shift setting the minimum value of the residual to zero.
+where `shf` denotes a shift setting the minimum value of the residual to zero.

 Currently, the following univariate continuous distributions are supported through
 the [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) package: